Trump''s GOP rivals grapple with response as his legal woes dominate presidential contest | Politics

 As for the indictment and charges? ''This is called election interference and yet another attempt to rig and steal a presidential election,'' Trump said.

 As they reckon with the logistical complications of balancing court appearances with campaign rallies, as well as the possibility Trump could face years behind bars, his political advisers stress what they see as the political benefits.
-They believe the wall-to-wall coverage of his legal woes makes it difficult for his competitors to be heard.
+They believe the wall-to-wall coverage of his legal woes makes it difficult for his competitors to break through as the focus rests on him.

+''From a campaign standpoint, I mean, what did the other candidates do today?
+Do we know?'' asked Trump campaign spokesperson Steven Cheung. ''There's no oxygen for the other candidates.''
+The campaign also announced Wednesday that it had raised more than USD 7 million since Trump broke news of his second indictment, including USD 2.1 million raised at a Bedminster fundraiser Tuesday night.
+Trump's campaign had reported raising more than USD 4 million in the 24 hours after news of his New York indictment broke in March, suggesting the indictments remain a strong money-raiser, but a potentially diminishing one.

 On Capitol Hill, a small but growing Republican minority of lawmakers have recently described the new federal charges against Trump as serious.